PriestOfHackers/Nodejs-voucher-batch-app/README.md

 // The API should be able to produce 1 to 10 million voucher codes in a reasonable amount of time.

+/////Stage 2 Challange///////////////
+//Connect the app to a database
+//Store the alphanumeric in the database accordingly
+//Retrieve the data from last 50 runs

 ************************How to setup**************************************************************